Houthis leave Saudi Arabia after talks on potential Yemen ceasefire deal

 Iran-backed Houthis have been engaged in talks with Saudi officials for five days in a bid to reach agreement.

-Houthi negotiators left Riyadh after a five-day round of talks with Saudi officials on a potential agreement that could pave the way to an end to the conflict in Yemen, sources familiar with the meeting and Houthi media have said.
+Houthi negotiators left Riyadh after a five-day round of talks with Saudi officials on a potential agreement that could pave the way to ending the conflict in Yemen, sources familiar with the meeting and Houthi media have said.

-The Houthi delegation and Omani mediators landed in the Yemeni capital Sanaa on Tuesday after a round of negotiations in Saudi Arabia, the Houthis’ al-Massirah TV said.
+The Houthi delegation and Omani mediators landed in the Yemeni capital Sanaa on Tuesday after a round of negotiations in Saudi Arabia, the Houthis’ Al Masirah TV said.

 Keep readinglist of 3 items